ESMValGroup/ESMValTool-website/publications.md

 Kuhlbrodt, T., R. Swaminathan, P. Ceppi, and T. Wilder: A glimpse into the
-future: The 2023 ocean temperature and sea-ice extremes in the context of longer-term climate change.
-Bull.
+future: The 2023 ocean temperature and sea-ice extremes in the context of longer-term climate change, Bull.
 Amer.
 Meteor.
 Soc.,
 [doi: 10.1175/BAMS-D-23-0209.1](https://doi.org/10.1175/BAMS-D-23-0209.1), 2024.

 Lauer, A., Eyring, V., Righi, M., Buchwitz, M., Defourny, P., Evaldsson, M.,